 Looking after number one may work against you

 To stare yourself blind at what you want and disregard other people’s interests and perspectives simply doesn’t work.
 If you want to move forward, that is.
 Nobody knows everything and sometimes compromising between other people’s ideas and your own will turn out to be a blessing in disguise.

 To compromise isn’t being a coward or a pushover.
 It’s often the only way you can get something done.
 Are you willing to compromise in your life?
-Or are you adamant things be done your way?
+Or are you adamant things have to be done your way?
 Have you ever reluctantly agreed to do things in ways suggested by someone else and discovered it was better for both of you?
 How can you move forward and develop if you are not willing to take other people’s opinions into account?
 It would benefit the world if more people would follow in Lincoln’s footsteps and join the ranks of astute people who throughout history have prioritised and made concessions to secure the most important objective.